iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

-One nicety about languages like Haskell is that they are not only good for writing DSls, they are also good for writing _embedded DSLs_.
+One nicety about languages like Haskell is that they are not only good for writing DSls, but they are also good for writing _embedded DSLs_.
 That is, something like our symbolic Fractions can look like just another ordinary part of the language.